facebook/zstd/zlibWrapper/README.md

 To check the difference we made experiments using `zwrapbench` with zstd and zlib compression (both at level 3) with 4 KB blocks.
 The input data was git repository downloaded from https://github.com/git/git/archive/master.zip and converted to uncompressed tarball.
 The table below shows that reusing contexts has a minor influence on zlib but it gives improvement for zstd.
-In our example (the last 2 lines) is gives 15% better compression speed and 6% better decompression speed.
+In our example (the last 2 lines) it gives 15% better compression speed and 6% better decompression speed.

 | Compression type                                  | Compression | Decompress.| Compr. size | Ratio |
 | ------------------------------------------------- | ------------| -----------| ----------- | ----- |